 Perfect, above output confirms that ingress resources have been created successfully.

-Before accessing these urls from outside of the cluster please make sure to add the following entries in hosts file of your system from where you intended to access these.
+Before accessing these urls from outside of the cluster please make sure to add the following entry in hosts file of your system from where you intended to access these.

-Now try to access these URLs from web browser, type
+Now try to access URL from web browser, type

 Great, above confirms that we have successfully deployed and setup nginx ingress controller in Kubernetes.
 Please do share your valuable feedback and comments.